Demo-23home/DRF-React-Contact-NoteBook-app/README.md

 4. The server processes the request and returns the relevant search results.
 5. The frontend displays the search results to the user.
 ```

+### Redis Caching System
+Redis has been integrated into this project as a caching system to enhance performance.
+The system caches data for 30 seconds, allowing frequently requested data to be stored in memory and reducing the need to retrieve it from the database repeatedly.